omgnetwork/elixir-omg/docs/architecture.md

 # Architecture

-This is a high-level rundown of the architecture of the `OmiseGO` apps.
+This is a high-level rundown of the architecture of the `elixir-omg` apps.

 The below diagram demonstrates the various pieces and where this umbrella app fits in.
 ![high level architecture overview diagram](assets/architecture_overview.jpg)